jamesmosier/jamez14.github.io/blog/_posts/2015-09-20-angular-vs.md

 ## Our Solution's Needs

 The main reason we chose to keep the ASP.NET MVC architecture around was to have a familiar server side language at our disposal.
-The application we were building is used to manage users and settings for the numerous scanning devices our clients use to scan in patrons at an event.
+The application we were building is used to manage users and settings for the numerous scanning devices our clients use to scan patron's tickets at an event.
 Therefore we needed authentication with AES-256 encryption and we didn't want our key and vector strings hanging out in some JavaScript source file.
 So alas, we decided to use the server side features of ASP.NET MVC to take care of the initial login as well as changing passwords for users once they were authenticated.

 ## ASP.NET MVC Pieces

 ### Index.cshtml
 A good first step in spinning up the solution is dealing with the ASP.NET MVC (MVC from here on out) features.
 Typically all of your MVC views would be `.cshtml` files and for good reason.
-Although with AngularJS, we don't have much need for the great features you get by using a server side compiled file.
+Although with AngularJS, we don't have much need for the great features you get by using a server rendered file.
 The two big points that come to mind is Razor's data binding syntax and connecting to MVC controllers.
 The only `.cshtml` file I kept around was `Home/Index.cshtml` file which I used as the layout for the application.
 You can delete all other folders and files in the Views folder.
 A brief version of this file looks like this:

 {% highlight html %}
 <!DOCTYPE html>